Teenage Mood Disorders Demystified

 Understanding teen mood disorders is like solving a teenage riddle.
 Think of it as cracking the teenage moodiness code!

-It’s vital to pay attention to signs like low energy, weight changes, suicidal thoughts, substance abuse, and changes in social behavior.
+Look out for signs like low energy, weight changes, suicidal thoughts, substance abuse, and changes in social behavior.

 Here’s more on teen mood disorders by Stanford Medicine.